squirrelphp/entities/README.md

     vendor/bin/squirrel_repositories_generate --source-dir=src/Entity --source-dir=src/Domain/Entity

-Whenever an annotated entity is found, the following files are created in the same directory of the annotated entity:
+Whenever an entity with the library attributes is found, the following files are created in the same directory of the annotated entity:

 - RepositoryReadOnly builder class, by adding `RepositoryReadOnly` to the entity class name
 - RepositoryWriteable builder class, by adding `RepositoryWriteable` to the entity class name